beling/book-pl/src/ch04-03-slices.md

 slice.
 Internally, the slice data structure stores the starting position and the length of the slice, which corresponds to `ending_index` minus `starting_index`.
-So in the case of `let world = &s[6..11];`, `world` would be a slice that contains a pointer to the 7th byte of `s` with a length value of 5.
+So in the case of `let world = &s[6..11];`, `world` would be a slice that contains a pointer to the 7th byte (counting from 1) of `s` with a length value of 5.

 Figure 4-6 shows this in a diagram.